jorgezafra94/holbertonschool-low_level_programming/0x17-doubly_linked_lists/README.md

 **First steps with doubly linked list**

-In this project we are going to solves these problems
+In this project we are going to solve these problems

 0- Write a function that prints all the elements of a dlistint_t list.